 Reflections of the Light of India in Greece and the Western World.

-> We here present compilations on Orpheus, who brought the Indian Mysteries of Initiation to Greece nine millennia before Homer and Hesiod, selections from Plato and Neo-Platonic philosophers, pagan and modern thinkers, plus valuable commentaries by H.P.
-Blavatsky and Thomas Taylor, the English Platonist.
+We here present compilations on Orpheus, who brought the Indian Mysteries of Initiation to Greece nine millennia before Homer and Hesiod, selections from Plato and Neo-Platonic philosophers, from pagan and modern thinkers, plus valuable commentaries by Helena Blavatsky and Thomas Taylor, the English Platonist.
 This series also features Edward Pococke's India in Greece or Truth in Mythology, a treatise that establishes beyond doubt India as the Mother of Classical Greece.
 Scepticism as to the veracity of these ideas is a malady due to a malformation of the physical brain, and has existed in every age, says Blavatsky.

-> Higher Ethics and Devotion
+Higher Ethics and Devotion

 Only Devotional Love can free the Spiritual Self from the clutches of the Psychic.